tldr-pages/tldr/pages/osx/mkdir.md

 > Creates a directory

-- creates a diroctory in current folder or given path
+- creates a directory in current folder or given path

 `mkdir {{directory}}`